GautamBatta73/Heritage-College-PEA/1stYear/WebProgLab(Tables)/README.md

 ## My Favourite Web Programming I Lab
 ### Lab 8: Tables

-This is my favourite lab from Web Programming I, in the first semester.
+This is my favourite lab from Web Programming I, in the first semester. <br>
 It was the lab where used table to display tables of information